L^\infty norms of holomorphic modular forms in the case of compact quotient: Notation and setup

 and thus $\|f \|_\infty \ll_{\Gamma} k^{1/2}$.

-\begin{rmk} Note that \eqref{conv} holds without assuming that {$f$} is a Hecke eigenform, and indeed if one drops the Hecke assumption then this bound $k^{1/2}$ is sharp for some $f$.
+\begin{rmk} Note that \eqref{conv} holds without assuming that f is a Hecke cusp form, and indeed if one drops the Hecke assumption then this bound $k^{1/2}$ is sharp for some $f$.
 This follows from the Sarnak's multiplicity argument in his letter to Morawetz (see \cite{sarnakletter}), which shows that for some $f_0 \in M_k(\Gamma)$ one has \end{rmk}